-- A set A called the domain of the function - A set B called the codomain of the function - A rule f tying each element of A to a unique element of B. If $x \in A$ , we will write f(x) for the rule f applied to the element x.
+- A set A called the domain of the function - A set B called the codomain of the function - A rule f tying each element of A to a unique element of B. If $x \in A$, we will write f(x) for the rule f applied to the element x.

 To fully define a function we must know all three of these things.
-When we see this we will write $f:A\to B$ .
-Note that for any given input the same output must be generated each time the function is applied.
+When we see this we will write $f : A \to B$.
+Note that for any given input the same output must be generated each time the function is applied; i.e. a function's action must be consistent.